xpack/hello-world-template-xpack/README-DEVELOPER.md

 - a log object `log`
-- the new project `config.name`, either given explicitly via `--name` or infered from the folder name
+- the new project `config.name`, either given explicitly via `--name` or inferred from the folder name
 - a map of `config.properties`, given explicitly via `--property name=value`

 ## Branches